slee264/pusha/README.md

   "repeatInterval": ["1 day"/"2 days"/"3 days"/"1 minute"/"2 minutes"/...]

-  #### The time at which you want your job to be executed in Javascript Date() format.
+  #### The time at which you want your job to be executed.
-  * Your job will be executed at the time you provide in the timezone you provide.
+  * Your job will be first executed on "startDate" at "hour":"minute" you provide in "timezone".
+  * (Look at example below)
   * The complete list of timezones can be found in "https://fbtest-uocfw.run.goorm.site/timezones".
   * (You can try searching for your city. ex) "https://fbtest-uocfw.run.goorm.site/timezones/chicago")
   * (Try searching for your city first.
 If you don't get any result, try your region.
 Do not try your country. e.g. "Chicago", "America", "Africa", "Atlantic" ...)
-  * If your time is BEFORE the time at which you post your job, it will NOT be executed.
-  * I recommend posting your job at least 5 minute before the time you want your job first executed.
   * Seconds will be ignored.
 (Every job is executed at hh:mm:00.)
+  * SPECIFY HOUR AND MINUTE.
+EX) IF YOU WANT YOUR JOB EXECUTED AT 11 PM, WRITE "23:00".

   "timezone": Your timezone (e.g. "America/New_York", "Asia/Bangkok", ...)\
-  "date": In String format (e.g. "2023-07-25", "2024-02-20", ...)\
+  "starDate": In String format (e.g. "2023-07-25", "2024-02-20", ...)\
   "hour": In military time ("0" - "23")\
   "minute": ("0" - "59")

   #### Your message(push notification title and body)
   * This will shortly be improved upon in its detail

   "message": {"title": "test title", "body": "test body"}

-  #### A device token you want your push notification to be sent to
+  #### Device token(s) you want your push notification to be sent to
-  "device_token": "asd1ol2h4nk12j4n..."
+  "device_token": ["asd1ol2h4nk12j4n...", "asd1123vv...", ...]

   POST to "https://fbtest-uocfw.run.goorm.site/" with body including the above data.